 In 30 seconds…

-Male pattern baldness (MPB) affects men of all ages and, understandably, can make a real impact on the self-confidence and mental health of those living with it.
+Male pattern baldness (MPB) affects men of all ages and it can, understandably, make a real impact on the self-confidence and mental health of those living with it.

-Although many men feel like balding is a sad sign of middle agedness and a decline of their once virile selves, male pattern baldness can actually start at any age from late teens – with research suggesting 20% of men in their 20s and 30% in their 30s will suffer with some degree of male pattern baldness.
+Although many men feel like balding is a sad sign of middle agedness and a decline of their once virile selves, male pattern baldness can actually start at any age from late teens.
+In fact, research suggests that 20% of men in their 20s and 30% in their 30s will suffer with some degree of MPB.

-Male pattern baldness is caused by a combination of genetics and hormones.
-While not necessarily a direct result of having a bald father, the causes of male pattern baldness are hereditary.
+It is caused by a combination of genetics and hormones.
+So, while not necessarily a direct result of having a bald father, the causes of male pattern baldness are hereditary.

 Going bald can be a tough problem to get your head around.
 While some men may embrace the naked head, many will want to do anything in their power to stop the process and retain their luscious locks.
-If that sounds like you – we’re here to help.
+If the latter sounds like you – we’re here to help.

-Many see balding as part of the natural aging process, but really, there is no need to let nature decide your fate.
-Male pattern baldness is a widespread issue.
-After all, 50% of men over 50 will suffer from MPB, but many men aren’t aware of the hair loss treatment options available online, with no need for awkward conversations with your doctor or pharmacist.
+Many see balding as part of the natural aging process.
+However, really, there is no need to let nature decide your fate.
+Male pattern baldness – or MPB, as we call it – is a widespread issue.
+After all, 50% of men over 50 will suffer from MPB, but many men aren’t aware of the hair loss treatment options available online.
+Actually, there is no need for awkward conversations with your doctor or pharmacist.

 And while no one here at Manual is claiming to have a magic cure, “can male pattern baldness be cured?” is a common question we hear – and there’s definitely ways that we can help.